t0mare/UpdateDNS/README.md

 # UpdateDNS
-Update DNS a record at domene.shop.
+Simple script to update a DNS A record with your public IP at domene.shop.